roryk/bipy/README.md

+## this is repository is deprecated, do not use.

+bipy has been merged into [bcbio-nextgen](https://github.com/chapmanb/bcbio-nextgen)

 ## bipy
 This is an alpha set of wrappers around commonly-used bioinformatics tools to run bioinformatics pipelines using IPython to handle parallelization across